Home2024-11-06T16:31:12-05:00

 BREAKING CHAINS – BUILDING FENCES

-ChainFree Knoxville’s mission is to eliminate the practice of continuous tethering through the building of free enclosures for dogs currently tethered and to provide spay/neuter and educational services to the community to prevent additional dogs from being permanently tethered in the future.
+ChainFree USA’s mission is to eliminate the practice of continuous tethering through the building of free enclosures for dogs currently tethered and to provide spay/neuter and educational services to the community to prevent additional dogs from being permanently tethered in the future.
 We are a judgement-free organization that works with each owner to develop a solution that best fits their particular situation and which best serves both the owner and their pet.

 Each family in our program receives adequate dog houses with straw bedding, elevated beds, water and food buckets, “pooper scoopers”, durable and mentally engaging toys, treats, and basic medicine, flea and tick collars, insect spray/traps, and other supplies as needed – all at no cost to the owner.
 If the dog was put on the chain for behavioral issues, we also provide a free training session with a certified dog trainer.